Definition

 An affine algebraic variety is (informally and loosely) a very special collection of solutions to polynomials.
 Generally, we want to study these geometrically and algebraically to understand the polynomial or the set of solutions.

-Longer formal definition
+Longer formal definition (with a little less algebra)

 An affine algebraic variety is a pair where